“THE QUALITY, QUANTITY AND FLAVOUR OF MILK ARE DETERMINED BY PASTURE, HEALTH AND HAPPINESS”

-When I’m in the Borough Market Demo Kitchen, I tend to get very excitable about the colour and smell of the milk and cream I’m using.
-I get all pointy about how gorgeous it is and how everyone should be hot-footing it to Neal’s Yard Dairy, Hook and Son or Ellie’s Dairy to get some.
+Whenever I’ve cooked at Borough Market, I have tended to get very excitable about the colour and smell of the milk and cream I’m using.
+I get all pointy about how gorgeous it is and how everyone should be hot-footing it to Neal’s Yard Dairy or Hook & Son to get some.
 I rave about how it smells of the countryside; about its extraordinary, lush yellow colour that is so beautiful and intense you are left in no doubt the flavour will be as much of a revelation.

 Pasture means letting the cows graze in meadows with a variety of grasses, flowers and herbs.
 The milk’s flavour benefits from all those different plants and minerals being eaten.

 Good health is important for obvious reasons – anyone reading this who has breast-fed may well wince at the mention of mastitis, so just imagine how a cow would feel and what that would do to her milk.
 Of course, dairy doesn’t just mean cows, but they account for the majority of it simply because sheep and goats breed only in late spring / summer, so their milk isn’t plentifully available year-round.
 That also means summer goat and sheep cheeses are the ones to look out for, being especially lovely when made with the seasonal young milk.